All About Weeping Tile Systems

 While it’s important to note that your weeping tile system is an extremely crucial variable in keeping your basement dry, it’s not the sole solution to a future dry basement.
 Certain soils retain water more than others; especially heavy clay soils.
 This is referred to as “SPL” or Soil Percolation Levels.
 In thick soil conditions water can get held above the weeping tile system leading to hydrostatic pressure.
 Hydrostatic pressure exerts force against your foundation walls creating cracks and entries.

 In concrete block foundation walls, these cracks can take the form of step cracks.
 Step cracks follow the mortar lines in between the blocks.
 Water then enters through the surface of these blocks, often times arriving in the lower course of block, and eventually “pooling” or “ponding” on your basement floor.

 In poured concrete foundation walls water can come into the basement in a number of ways.
 Tie-rod holes, which are used during the forming process to hold the concrete forms level, are common weaknesses in poured style foundation walls.
-Other weak spots are electrical conduits or other utilities coming through the foundation; as well as furnace exhaust pipes, fireplaces etc.
+Other weak spots are electrical conduits or other utilities coming through the foundation; as well as furnace exhaust pipes, chimneys etc.

 If you’re being told that a new weeping tile system will make all your water worries go away, consider all of the points above.
 Determine the nature of the issues as a whole, and determine where the water is really getting in.
 In our experience, a weeping tile system that has failed invariably leads to other directly related issues that need to be addressed by more than just a new drainage system.
 All of our services work in combination with one another and are fully designed to solve all below-grade waterproofing, drainage, water table and structural foundation issues by determining their origins from the onset.

 6 Step Repair Process: